davidclough/node/_documents/javascript-guide/javascript-guide.md

 Avoid leaving these lines within your code once you have finished debugging.

 ### <a name="tips-eval-keyword-trick"></a>eval Keyword Trick
-The `eval` should generally be very much avoided as it executes code from within a string (see [Keywords to Avoid](#style-keywords-to-avoid)).
+The `eval` should usually be very much avoided as it executes code that is held within a string (see [Keywords to Avoid](#style-keywords-to-avoid)).

-There is one situation where use of eval is a real help.
-When working with frameworks which generate HTML markup.
+There is one situation where use of eval offers a real help - when working with frameworks which generate HTML markup.
 Some of these frameworks create HTML elements containing postback JavaScript which they have generated.

 For example ASP.NET Web Forms renders its `<LinkButton>` controls as `<a>` tags where the `href` contains some JavaScript.
 Usually a postback to the server will occur when the user clicks on that link, something along the lines of the example below.
 Often other controls are referred to using Web Forms generated encoding, e.g. `ctl00$ctl00$ctl00$ctl00$ContentPlaceHolderMain$Cont...`.